SwedbankPay/developer.swedbankpay.com/_includes/sort-order-payment-menu.md

-By using the field `restrictedToInstruments`, you can customize in what order the payment instruments are listed in your payment UI, in addition to using it to restrict which instruments you want to display.
-This gives you, as a merchant, the opportunity to promote selected payment instruments, or tailor the payment UI specifically for your customers.
+By using the field `restrictedToInstruments`, you can customize in what order the payment methods are listed in your payment UI, in addition to using it to restrict which methods you want to display.
+This gives you, as a merchant, the opportunity to promote selected payment methods, or tailor the payment UI specifically for your customers.

 If you detect that the customer is on a mobile, make their payment easier by having the digital wallets on top.
 On an Android phone?
 Lead with Google Pay.
 On an Apple device?
 Put Apple Pay first.
-Use the `Paid` resource to find what instrument the customer used to pay, and let it be the first option next time they visit you.
+Use the `Paid` resource to find what method the customer used to pay, and let it be the first option next time they visit you.

 ## Sort Or Restrict The Payment Menu Order

 Choosing the order is very easy.
-You simply add the `array` field `restrictedToInstruments`, and the order you enter the payment instruments is the order they will appear in the menu.
+You simply add the `array` field `restrictedToInstruments`, and the order you enter the payment methods is the order they will appear in the menu.

 Please remember that `restrictedToInstruments` both sorts and restricts.
-Only the payment instruments included in the `array` will appear, so it is crucial that you include all the instruments you want to offer.
+Only the payment methods included in the `array` will appear, so it is crucial that you include all the methods you want to offer.

 I.e. if you populate the field with ["Swish","CreditCard","Trustly"], Swish will appear as the first option, card as the second and Trustly third.
-In this example, only these three will be present in the payment UI, even if you have an active contract for a fourth payment instrument.
+In this example, only these three will be present in the payment UI, even if you have an active contract for a fourth payment method.

 If you do not include an `array` in your request, the payment UI will be presented in the default order.